Barry Moore (American politician)

-Felix Barry Moore (born September 26, 1966) is an American politician serving as the U.S. representative for Alabama's 1st congressional district since 2025.
-It includes the entirety of Baldwin, Coffee, Covington, Dale, Escambia, Geneva, Henry, and Houston counties, as well as most of Mobile County.
+Felix Barry Moore (born September 26, 1966) is an American politician serving since 2025 as the U.S. representative for Alabama's 1st congressional district.
+The district includes Baldwin, Coffee, Covington, Dale, Escambia, Geneva, Henry, and Houston Counties, as well as most of Mobile County.
 The largest city in the district is Mobile.
-He represented the 91st district in the Alabama House of Representatives from 2010 to 2018.
+From 2010 to 2018, Moore represented the 91st district in the Alabama House of Representatives.